nicholgroup/urpec/README.md

 # urpec
 urpec is a matlab-based proximity-effect-correction function for electron beam lithography.

 urpec generates a proximity-effect-corrected .dxf file for electron beam lithography.
 The corrected file is created by deconvolving a point spread function from an input .dxf pattern file.
-The output file has different layers, each of which should receive a different dose.
+The output file has different colors, each of which receive a different dose.
 This function assumes that one unit in the input pattern file is one micron. urpec will recognize all closed polylines in all layers.

+Versions 1 and 2 will automatically fracture all polygons.

+Version three can either assign an average dose to each polygon, or it can fracture each polygon into smaller polygons for higher resolution exposures.
+The fracturing algorithm in version 3 uses "nicer" shapes.

 Right now this is intended for use with NPGS.